overminder/kitchen-sink/plt-and-algo/partial-eval/readings/PEaAPG.md

 What can/can't specialization of interpreters achieve:
 - Can: remove interpretation overhead
-- Can't: change data structure / langauge paradigm (functional expr to imperative machine instr)
+- Can't: change data structure / language paradigm (functional expr to imperative machine instr)

 ## Ch 4: PE on the flow chart language